Festivals-App/festivals-identity-server/festivalspki/README.md

 easyrsa init-pki
 easyrsa build-ca
 ```
-This will create all neccessary file at `/opt/homebrew/etc/pki`
+On macOS this will create all neccessary file at `/opt/homebrew/etc/pki`

 2. To create a certificate/key pair for inter service communication we first create a certificate request with the name of the service node and then sign the request.
 ```bash